Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-refine-classes/index.md

     boxes = boxes + gate * r[:, nr:]
 ```

 For the class scores, `index_add` adds the deltas to the rows of the tuned classes and leaves every other row untouched.
 The boxes need the gate because there is only one box per anchor and it is shared by all classes, so a box delta cannot be applied to one class alone.
 The gate scales the delta by the confidence of the tuned classes at that anchor, which is near zero where the new class is not present, so the boxes of the old classes stay where they were.
 It is detached so that the box loss cannot raise the class scores as a shortcut to unlock a larger box correction.
-This is also the only part of the model where the guarantee is not exact: the class scores of the untuned classes are bit-identical, but their boxes can shift slightly on the few anchors where a tuned class is confident.
+This is also why the class scores of the untuned classes are identical, but their boxes can shift slightly.

-This is also where the two approaches differ the most in what comes out of the model.
+This is also where the two approaches differ the most in terms of output.
 The second head in the earlier guide predicted its own set of anchors, so merging the two heads stacked them along the anchor dimension and doubled their number, from 8400 to 16800 for a 640 input.
 Half of those anchors carried zeros in the class rows of the COCO classes and the other half carried zeros in the rows of the new ones, and NMS then had twice as many candidates to sort through on every image.
 The refinement branch does not touch the anchor dimension at all.
 It only adds a row to the class dimension, so an 81-class refined model produces the same output shape as any other 81-class detection model, and NMS, postprocessing and export see nothing unusual.

 Freezing the rest of the model needs a bit more care than freezing layers.
 The backbone, the neck and the box branches are frozen outright, but the classification branch has to keep its last layer trainable because the new class needs a row in it.
 The gradients of the other rows are zeroed with a hook: